bozimmerman/Sip/README.md

 ## Installation

 1. **Download the Executable**:
-   - Download `Sip-3.0.0-portable.exe` from [GitHub Releases](https://github.com/bozimmerman/sip/releases)
+   - Download `Sip-3.0.0.exe` from [GitHub Releases](https://github.com/bozimmerman/sip/releases)

 2. **Run Sip**:
-   - Double-click `Sip-3.0.0-portable.exe` to launch the app on Windows.
+   - Double-click `Sip-3.0.0.exe` to launch the app on Windows.
 No installation is required—this is a portable executable.

 ## Usage

 1. **Launch Sip**:
-   - Run `Sip-3.0.0-portable.exe`.
+   - Run `Sip-3.0.0.exe`.
-   - Optionally, use `--debug` to enable DevTools for troubleshooting:
+   - Optionally, use `--dev` to enable DevTools for troubleshooting:
      ```
-     Sip-1.0.0-portable.exe --debug
+     Sip-1.0.0.exe --dev
      ```

 2. **Connect to CoffeeMUD**: